 Welcome back, gentle reader.
 When I last left you, we were just heading into round 2 of CFP for this year’s Australian Cyber Conference.
 I had hoped that my words might spur a jump in the quality of submissions we received for round 2.
 To be fair, I’d say over all there were fewer submissions which were obviously lazy and/or half arsed, but in general there was still a lot of room for improvement.
 So, here I am again, venting my frustrationoffering some constructive advice about how to write a CFP submission that has the best chance of being accepted…

 I made this post on Linkedin earlier this year, when the blog was still collecting ether-dust.
-I decided to publish it here because it was very well recieved, mostly by people who are on other conference committees and review boards.
+I decided to publish it here because it was very well received, mostly by people who are on other conference committees and review boards.
 It’s not my intention to discourage anyone from submitting a talk to a conference, quite the opposite in fact.
 Conference organisers want lots of submissions, but they need them to be good.
 Hopefully this will help some of you who are thinking about it hit the mark.

 TL;DR: Be clear, be concise, be qualified.